- UCAS course code

 If you are taking only one of the above Core Science subjects, we can consider you for an AAA offer if you are also sitting an A-level in at least one of Geography, Psychology, Environmental Studies or Physical Education in place of the second Core Science.
 If your predicted grades are one grade below our minimum entry requirements we may still make you an aspirational offer if you meet our contextual criteria .

-We believe that practical skills in the sciences are integral to your understanding and appreciation of these subjects.
-We encourage all applicants to undertake any practical skills assessment if it is available in their qualification.
+We believe that practical skills in the sciences are integral to a candidate’s understanding and appreciation of these subjects.
+Therefore we encourage all applicants to undertake any practical skills assessment if it is available in their qualification.
 Where applicants are applying for science and related degrees, this is likely to be made explicit in the offers you will receive.